We are a registered Eco School and are currently celebrating the achievements of the Bronze and Silver Awards.

 Eco Schools is the largest environmental schools programme in the world and is operated in England by the charity Keep Britain Tidy.

 “The programme provides a framework for learning and action around nine topics - biodiversity, energy, litter, global citizenship, healthy living, school grounds, transport, waste and water.
 It follows a very simple seven step process to lead schools on their journey to achieving a Green Flag Award.”
-Eco schools website.

 At present we are updating our Environmental review.
 This will lead us to create an Action Plan towards our Green Flag.